BeamMW/bans/README.md

 Front end for the Beam Anonymous Name Service decentralized application.

-BANS allows users to purchage domains on Beam blockchain.
-Those domains can then be used to send funds in a completely private and confiential manner.
+BANS allows users to purchase domains on Beam.
+Those domains can then be used to send funds in a completely private and confidential manner.

 Follow the [Developing Beam dApp UI](https://beam.mw/en/docs/dev/developing-beam-dapp-ui) guide to get started with Beam Decentralized Application development